glitchdotcom/devto/README.md

 - New Glitch features
 - If you had to make a choice about a tool or framework recently, how did you decide?

+## Team
+- Editor: Melissa McEwen
+- Copyeditors: Ryan Khosravi
+- Advisor: Margarita Noriega
+- Tech reviewers: various members of the engineering team as needed

 ## Writing your post

 ### Proposal
 Create a Clubhouse story using the Dev.to template.
-Assign to Melissa.
+Assign to the editor.
 We'll work with you on topic and due date.

 ### Outline
 If you already have a process that works for you, go for it!
 Otherwise I strongly recommend writing a post outline and submitting it to Melissa for review.
 You can do this on the Clubhouse story.